AICyberTeam/DFC2023-baseline/track1/README.md

     ```
 ## Baselines
 We choose the classical mask rcnn algorithm as the contest baseline model.
 Among the input image modalities are RGB and SAR.
-We use MMDetection to test the baseline model performance. \
+We use [MMDetection](https://github.com/open-mmlab/mmdetection) (version 2.25.1) to test the baseline model performance. \
 The performance report of Mask R-CNN on the fine-grained building instance segmentation and roof classification is as follows:

 | Model      | Modality |  mAP  |  mAP_50  |